Bart-Gorissen/2MMR10-Palletization/README.md

 # 2MMR10-Palletization

-For all your palletization needs
+For all your palletization needs.

+Run with `python palletization.py [dataset]`